nobregavictor/youtubedownloader/README.md

 # YouTube Video Downloader
 🇺🇸 [EN]: <br>
-This Python script allows you to download YouTube videos by simply providing the URL.
-It uses the pytubefix library to fetch the highest resolution video and save it to your computer.
+This Python script allows you to download YouTube videos by simply providing the URL. <br> It uses the pytubefix library to fetch the highest resolution video and save it to your computer.
 You can run it through the terminal or use it interactively with manual URL input.

 🇧🇷 [PT-BR]: <br>
-Este script em Python permite baixar vídeos do YouTube fornecendo apenas a URL.
-Ele usa a biblioteca pytubefix para buscar o vídeo na resolução mais alta e salvá-lo no seu computador.
+Este script em Python permite baixar vídeos do YouTube fornecendo apenas a URL. <br> Ele usa a biblioteca pytubefix para buscar o vídeo na resolução mais alta e salvá-lo no seu computador.
 Você pode rodá-lo através do terminal ou utilizá-lo de maneira interativa, inserindo a URL manualmente.

 How to Run the Project / Como rodar o projeto <br>
 🇺🇸 [EN]: <br>
-Clone or download this repository to your local machine.
+Clone or download this repository to your local machine. <br>
-Install the required dependencies by running the following command: pip install pytubefix
+Install the required dependencies by running the following command: <br>
+pip install pytubefix <br>
-Run the Python file: youtube-downloader.py
+Run the Python file: youtube-downloader.py <br>
-Paste the YouTube Video URL in the window that pops up.
+Paste the YouTube Video URL in the window that pops up. <br>
-Press the DOWNLOAD button to save the video.
+Press the DOWNLOAD button to save the video. <br>

 🇧🇷 [PT-BR]: <br>
-Clone ou baixe este repositório para sua máquina local.
+Clone ou baixe este repositório para sua máquina local. <br>
-Instale as dependências necessárias rodando o seguinte comando: pip install pytubefix
+Instale as dependências necessárias rodando o seguinte comando: <br>
+pip install pytubefix <br>
-Execute o arquivo Python: youtube-downloader.py
+Execute o arquivo Python: youtube-downloader.py <br>
-Cole o URL do vídeo na janela que aparecerá.
+Cole o URL do vídeo na janela que aparecerá. <br>
-Aperte o botão DOWNLOAD para salvar o vídeo.
+Aperte o botão DOWNLOAD para salvar o vídeo. <br>